Concept | Causal prediction#

 Most common data science projects using machine learning are centered around the idea of prediction.
 Such projects generate a model able to return a prediction over possible outcomes, given some inputs.

 However, in many applications, the ultimate goal naturally shifts from purely predicting outcomes to optimizing such outcomes, given some actionable variables.
-For instance, instead of predicting which customers will most likely churn, businesses would rather focus their efforts on customers that will best respond to their actions (e-mails, discount, etc.).
+For instance, instead of predicting which customers will most likely churn, businesses would rather focus their efforts on customers that will best respond to their actions (e-mails, discounts, etc.).

 This is where causal prediction comes into play.